-$$Azimuth(t) = A \sin(at + \phi)$$ (2.2)
+$$Azimuth(t) = A \sin(at + \phi)$$ (2.1)

-Elevation(

-$$t$$

-) = $B \sin(bt)$.
-(2.3)
+$$Elevation(t) = B\sin(bt).$$ (2.2)

-A Lissajous scan can thus create many different scanning patterns depending on which values used for A, B, a, b and φ .
+A Lissajous scan can thus create many different scanning patterns depending on which values used for A, B, a, b and $\phi$ .
 We typically use values of $B \approx 0.6$ degrees, while A is scaled with elevation to correspond to roughly the same on-sky distance.
 The other parameters are randomized in order to not repeat the same scanning pattern each time.
+Typical values for a and b are in the range 0.3-0.5 Hz, leading to typical periods of 12-25 seconds.

 Circular scans, which are sometimes used, are just a special case of the Lissajous scan.
-In fact, even for the CES observations, we use a sinusoidal motion in the azimutal direction in order to minimize the strain on the telescope, so the CES can also be thought of as a special case of the Lissajous scan (with a=0).
+In fact, even for the CES observations, we use a sinusoidal motion in the azimutal direction in order to minimize the strain on the telescope, so the CES can also be thought of as a special case of the Lissajous scan (with a = 0).

 Lissajous scans typically give a more even coverage of the observed field, with better cross-linking, but they have the disadvantage of getting a large signal from the different amount of atmosphere at the different elevations, which needs to be removed.
 Ground signal is also harder to remove from Lissajous scans, since the scanning pattern is not repeating, in the same way as it is for a CES.
 A Lissajous scan typically covers a larger area than a CES, so it can recover more of the large scale cosmological signal, at the cost of a higher noise level on small scales.